1998 Stanley Cup playoffs

 The 1998 Stanley Cup playoffs, the playoff tournament of the National Hockey League (NHL), began on April 22, 1998 following the 1997–98 regular season.
 The sixteen teams that qualified, eight from each conference, played best-of-7 series for conference quarterfinals, semifinals and championships, and then the conference champions played a best-of-7 series for the Stanley Cup.

 The playoffs concluded on June 16 with the Detroit Red Wings defeating the Washington Capitals in a four-game sweep to win their second Stanley Cup championship in a row.
 Red Wings captain Steve Yzerman was named playoff MVP, and awarded the Conn Smythe Trophy.
 The 1997–98 Detroit Red Wings were the last team to defend their Stanley Cup title until the Pittsburgh Penguins successfully defended their Stanley Cup title in 2017.

 In the Eastern Semis, the Buffalo Sabres made history as they became the first team in NHL history to complete a four-game sweep of the Montreal Canadiens on Montreal ice.

-For the first time since 1969, the Chicago Blackhawks missed the playoffs.
+For the first time since 1969, the Chicago Blackhawks missed the playoffs, ending the second-longest active playoff appearance streak in NHL history at 28 seasons.
+The longest active appearanced streak moved to the St. Louis Blues at 19 consecutive seasons.
 Also, both the Islanders and Rangers missed the playoffs in the same season for the first time.

 The Stanley Cup, awarded to the champion of the NHL.